skydoves/sandwich/docs/apiresponse.md

 # ApiResponse

 `ApiResponse` serves as an interface designed to create consistent responses from API or I/O calls, such as network, database, or whatever.
-It offers convenient extensions to manage your payloads, encompassing both body data and exceptional scenarios. `ApiResponse` encompasses three distinct types: **Success**, **Failure.Error**, **Failure.Exception**, and **Failure.Cause**.
+It offers convenient extensions to manage your payloads, encompassing both body data and exceptional scenarios. `ApiResponse` encompasses three distinct types: **Success**, **Failure.Error**, and **Failure.Exception**.

 ### ApiResponse.Success